kvc0/goodmetrics/README.md

 Not only that, your data remains related.
 You can pivot your measurements by any dimension or value threshold, because you are standing on the shoulders of decades of great minds investing in PostgresQL.
-It might sound sexy to reinvent time series data storage, but most of the time... "good" is best.
+It might sound sexy to reinvent time series data storage, but for service monitoring... "boring" is good.

 ## Not perfect huh?
 You could make every single stack in your application a unit of work and emit